alterm4nn/ChronoZoom/Doc/ChronoZoom_REST_API.md

 |collectionRequest|[Collection](#collection) data in JSON format.|

 **Remarks**
-If the collection exists and the authenticated user is the author then the collection is modified.
     If no author is registered then the authenticated user is set as the author.
     The title field can't be modified because it is part of the URL (the URL can be indexed).